 The Twin Valley Ley Line Trail touches ancient ley line landmarks and reveals the opposing natures of two rivers, perhaps the oldest paths of all.
 Walk along lush valleys, climb peaks in the Black Mountains and discover the birthplace of the two rivers - the Dore and the Monnow.

 The Twin Valley Ley Line Trail

-The Twin Valley Ley Line Trail is brand new long-distance walk that delves deep into Herefordshire's history and untouched landscapes.
-It journeys from remote moorland and summits in the Black Mountains to ancient woodland and undulating fields.
-With overnight stays in country pubs, B&Bs and atmospheric churches.
+The Twin Valley Ley Line Trail delves deep into Herefordshire's history and untouched landscapes.
+Commemorating the centenary of the discovery of ley lines in the county, it journeys from remote moorland and summits in the Black Mountains to ancient woodland and undulating fields

-There are a variety of accommodation option which enable you to plan a trip to suit your requirements, shortening or extending each stage as preferred.
+There are a variety of accommodation options - including country pubs, B&Bs and atmospheric churches - which enable you to plan a trip to suit your requirements, shortening or extending each stage as preferred.

 - Climbing to peaks in the Black Mountains

 - Visiting the highest of all monastic sites in England